tituscarl/jumpie/README.md

 ## How to Play

-- Press the **enter** to make Jumpie jump.
+- Press **enter** key to make Jumpie jump.
 - Avoid obstacles by timing your jumps perfectly.
 - The game gets faster as you progress, so stay sharp!
 - Press **q** to quit the game at any time.

 ## Contributing

-We welcome contributions!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Inspired by the Chrome offline dinosaur game.
-- Thanks to all contributors and users for their support.

 Enjoy the game and happy jumping!